The Amazing History of Tea

 Play episode

 Do you drink tea?
 What kinds of tea do you drink?
 All over the world, people share a love of tea.
-Bruce Gulland and Liz Waid look at the history and customs of this popular drink.
+In recognition of the UN’s “World Food Day”, Bruce Gulland and Liz Waid look at the history and customs of this popular drink.

 Voice 1